-If charge level does not show correct value, comparing to the battery voltage, battery calibration cycle is necessary to be done.
+If the charge level does not show the correct value, compared to the battery voltage, a battery calibration cycle is required.
 Example: Charge level: 99% and measured voltage 3.6V.

-4.5 Powering off
+4.5 Powering Off

 Press the rocker button for a long time and the red LED and the adjacent green LEDs will start blinking.
-Once you see the LEDs blinking you may release the button and the unit will power off.
+Once you see this you may release the button and the unit will power off.

-4.6 Security void
+4.6 Security Void

-When the security (secret key) is lost at power on, the red light will be on and the remaining four green LEDs will start blinking and "DIGITAL SIGNATURE FAILED" message will appear on the screen.
+When the security (secret key) is lost at power on, the red light will be on and the remaining four green LEDs will start blinking and the "DIGITAL SIGNATURE FAILED" message will appear on the screen.
 To continue press or move the rocker button for a longer period.
-The NANO3 will be fully functional, however the flight will not be signed.
+The NANO will be fully functional, however the flight will not be signed.

-In order to produce the IGC-certified files, the NANO3 flight recorder must be returned to the dealer or manufacturer for resealing.
+In order to produce IGC-certified files, the NANO flight recorder must be returned to the dealer or manufacturer for resealing.

-4.7 Charging battery
+4.7 Charging the Battery

-The battery will be charged when the NANO3 is connected to the external power through a usb port.
-It can be charged from a wall adapter, or directly from a PC or from the NANO3 power cable.
+The battery will be charged when the NANO is connected to the external power through a USB port.
+It can be charged from a wall adapter, directly from a PC or from the NANO power cable.

-If you want to charge faster, then you must connect the NANO3 to a power supply, wait for it to boot up, then press the rocker button to switch the unit off.
-In this mode all the NANO3 functions (GPS, Bluetooth, Memory) are turned off, this will increase the charging speed.
-In this mode the NANO3 can be fully charged in approximately 5 hours.
+If you want to charge faster, you must connect the NANO to a power supply, wait for it to boot up, then press the rocker button to switch the unit off.
+In this mode all the NANO functions (GPS, Bluetooth, Memory) are turned off and this will increase the charging speed.
+In this mode the NANO can be fully charged in approximately 5 hours.
 The LCD screen is still on, but the backlight is off.
 It is still possible to monitor the level of charge.
 The level of charge is also visible via the LED indicators.
-More information on charge level and LED indication in chapter 4.4.
+More information on charge level and LED indication in Section 4.4.

-Sometimes it may appear that the NANO3 battery level when connected to a charger, looks full.
+Sometimes it may appear that the NANO3 battery level when connected to a charger looks full.
 When you then disconnect the power, the battery level drops to 90%.
 This is normal as the battery level indication is different when the charger is connected and when it is disconnected.
 To really fully charge the Nano3, please continue charging for a few hours.
-In fast charge this time will be shorter.
-Charge current must drop close to 0 or you will see indication FULL.
+In fast charge this time will be shorter. the charge current must drop close to 0 & you will see indication FULL.

-4.8 Connecting to a computer
+4.8 Connecting to a Computer